Welshpool: Economy

 The local economy is primarily based upon agriculture and local industry.
 The Smithfield Livestock Market is the largest one-day sheep market in Europe.
 Market days are on Mondays.

 The town's industrial estates are home to numerous different types of small industry, ranging from metal to food production.
 Due to the town's small size and population the attraction of high street stores and stores that cut keys is limited, meaning that many of the residents prefer to shop in neighbouring towns like Shrewsbury.
 However Welshpool remains an important hub serving its agricultural hinterland.
 The town is home to the headquarters of the Montgomeryshire Wildlife Trust and the Clwyd-Powys Archaeological Trust.

 Education

-The town is the home of Ardwyn Nursery and Infants School, Oldford Nursery and Infants School, Gungrog Nursery and Infants School, Maes-y-dre Primary School.
+The town is the home of two primary schools, Ysgol Gymraeg Y Trallwng and Welshpool Church in Wales Primary School.
 Welshpool High School is a secondary school which teaches a range of pupils from ages 11–18 and has a good standard of education throughout Key Stage 3 and 4 and GCSE studies.